toschoo/beet/README.md

 One key may store one data record or a list of records.
 For the second case, the B+Tree data structure is repeated on data level, i.e. the data is the root into another B+Tree.
-This ensures that the list is kept ordered and allows for quick searches and range iterations on data level.
+This ensures that the list is kept ordered and allows for quick searches and range scans on data level.
-The feature can be used, for example, to implement secondary indices for databases where keys store references to data file offsets where the data corresponding to the key can be found.
+The feature can be used, for example, to implement secondary indices for databases where keys store data file offsets where the data corresponding to the key can be found.

 ## API